arj-mat/lua-defs/README.md

 The custom type declaration will be available on the global envoriment only.

 It can only contains alphanumeric characters and underlines on it's name.

-## Notes
-1. The *deep copy* method performed at the initialization of a class instance can cause issues if you're working with long or complex tables/metatables.
-For avoiding those possible conflicts, declarating complex tables at the constructor method is a better option than using the prototype declaration.